AtlasPlato/logstash-filter-ldap/README.md

 ## Documentation

 **logstash-filter-ldap** filter will add to the event event fields specifield from a ldap server, with the informations specifieds.
+Fields will be stored in a variable called **target**, that you can modify in the configuration file

 If there are no error during process, than no error tag is set ; otherwise, there could have been, in the **tags** array :
 - **LDAP_ERR_CONN**: Problem while connecting to the server : bad *host, port, username or password*